boucadair/draft-boucadair-tcpm-rst-diagnostic-payload/draft-boucadair-tcpm-rst-diagnostic-payload.md

 --- back

-#  Implementation and Experimental Validation in Linux
+#  Implementation and Experimental Validation in Linux {#sec-validation}

 Questions and concerns have been raised regarding whether RST with payload affects the normal termination of flows across different software platforms, operating systems, middleboxes, etc. Even though {{Section 3.5.3 of !RFC9293}} explicitly allows this behavior, a full implementation is needed to widely verify if unexpected cases can happen in the real world.